-Endometrial cancer is the most common gynaecological cancer in NZ and

-Australia.
-The rate of endometrial cancer is increasing in NZ (2).
+Endometrial cancer is the most common gynaecological cancer in New Zealand and Australia.
+The rate of endometrial cancer is increasing in New Zealand(2).
 Fundamentally endometrial cancer is caused by chronic unopposed oestrogen.
-Risk factors include obesity, nulliparity, diabetes, early menopause and late menarche, chronic anovulation (e.g. PCOS) and certain genetic factors such as hereditary nonpolyposis colorectal cancer (HNPCC, or Lynch syndrome).(3) Hysteroscopy is considered gold standard in the diagnosis of endometrial abnormalities.
+Risk factors include obesity, nulliparity, diabetes, early menopause and late menarche, chronic anovulation (e.g. PCOS) and certain genetic factors such as hereditary nonpolyposis colorectal cancer (HNPCC, or Lynch syndrome)(3) Hysteroscopy is considered gold standard in the diagnosis of endometrial abnormalities.

-In NZ, Pacific women have the highest incidence of endometrial cancer and there is an upward trend in younger women.
-(4) Between 1996 and 2012, age-standardized incidence rates increased in all women and significantly in the < 40, 40-49, and 50-74 age groups (annual percentage change [APC] 9.22, 3.56, and 1.65 respectively).
+In New Zealand, Pacific women have the highest incidence of endometrial cancer and there is an upward trend in younger women.
+(4) Between 1996 and 2012, age-standardised incidence rates increased in all women and significantly in the < 40, 40-49, and 50-74 age groups (annual percentage change [APC] 9.22, 3.56, and 1.65 respectively).
 Incidence rates were highest in Pacific women and increased most rapidly in those under 50 years of age (APC 9.36).
-Conversely, age-standardized mortality rates decreased in all women and significantly in the 50-74 and 75 + age groups (APC - 5.25 and - 5.06 respectively), with the highest rate observed in Pacific women.
-A further Auckland study from 2000-2014 of 588 women identified that Pacific, followed by Māori, women had the highest incidence of endometrial cancer relative risk = 5.11 and 2.47, respectively).
-Also of note, disease-specific survival was worse in Pacific, and to a lesser extent, Māori women.(5) It has been identified that with early detection related to symptoms of abnormal vaginal bleeding or discharge, that endometrial cancer can be cured in about 80% of women.
-Prompt detection of endometrial abnormalities is invaluable.(5)
+Conversely, age-standardised mortality rates decreased in all women and significantly in the 50-74 and 75+ age groups (APC - 5.25 and - 5.06 respectively), with the highest rate observed in Pacific women.
+A further Auckland study from 2000 to 2014 of 588 women identified that Pacific, followed by Māori, women had the highest incidence of endometrial cancer relative risk = 5.11 and 2.47, respectively).
+Also of note, disease-specific survival was worse in Pacific, and to a lesser extent, Māori women (5).
+It has been identified that with early detection related to symptoms of abnormal vaginal bleeding or discharge, that endometrial cancer can be cured in about 80% of women.
+Prompt detection of endometrial abnormalities is invaluable (5).

-Nurses in NZ are encouraged to practice to their extent of their scope and increasingly have taken on clinical roles that were traditionally the domain of the doctor, for example colposcopy.
-The proposed NZ hysteroscopy training program for nurses aims to support the hysteroscopy services already established and contribute to improved access for women.
+Nurses in New Zealand are encouraged to practice to their extent of their scope and increasingly have taken on clinical roles that were traditionally the domain of the doctor, for example colposcopy.
+The proposed New Zealand hysteroscopy training program for nurses aims to support the hysteroscopy services already established and contribute to improved access for women.
 This will assist in a reduction of waiting times, ensuring maintenance of a two week wait time for suspected gynaecological cancers, improved patient cancer journey and continuity of care for patients with endometrial cancer.
 It will also reduce patient waiting times for non-urgent/ benign hysteroscopy indications.
-Literature from the United Kingdom (UK) has demonstrated high levels of patient satisfaction with nurse led hysteroscopy services and low rates of complication.(6)
+Literature from the United Kingdom has demonstrated high levels of patient satisfaction with nurse led hysteroscopy services and low rates of complication.
+(6)

-The proposal to train nurses in hysteroscopy in NZ is underway with a nurse practitioner on a pilot programme with support from the Waikato District Health Board and the Nursing Council New Zealand (NCNZ).
-Nurse training and implementation of nurse led hysteroscopy is already well established in the UK demonstrating positive outcomes including increased service capacity and continuity of care(7)
+These training standards were developed after the completion of a pilot programme of a nurse practitioner from Waikato Te Whatu Ora and the support of New Zealand Nursing Council (NZNC), Te Kaunihera Tapuhi o Aotearoa.
+Nurse training and implementation of nurse led hysteroscopy is well established in the United Kingdom demonstrating positive outcomes including increased service capacity and continuity of care(7).

-This proposal to train nurses in hysteroscopy and develop nurse led hysteroscopy clinics is supported by The Ministry of Health (MOH) which has advised the Health Workforce Directorate of the planning for an academic course (to underpin the acquisition of technical skills needed to provide this service).
+The proposal to train nurses in hysteroscopy throughout New Zealand and develop nurse led hysteroscopy clinics is supported by The Ministry of Health which has advised the Health Workforce Directorate of the planning for an academic course (to underpin the acquisition of technical skills needed to provide this service).
 Nursing workforce development is a priority with a focus to grow Māori and Pacific staff, and the development of roles for a whānau centered and holistic approach.
-Importantly, nurse led clinics will assist in the performance of the cancer care system as outlined in the NZ Cancer Action Plan (8) and expand services that are responsive to the needs of all people affected by cancer.
+Importantly, nurse led clinics will assist in the performance of the cancer care system as outlined in the New Zealand Cancer Action Plan(8) and expand services that are responsive to the needs of all people affected by cancer.

-Women's Health College NZNO Position Statement
+Women's health college NZNO position statement